A dating platform matches high earners who have everything—except love

 Zhou Hui looked miserable.
 “Sometimes I think, what’s the use of all this striving for a girl like me?
 Maybe I should’ve been like the others, who made themselves look nice when they were young, and got married off by the time they were 24, 25.”

 Yangyang and I looked at each other, unsure of how to comfort her.
-It was undeniable that, if her gender had been swapped for “male,” her profile would've made her a hot commodity on the dating market.
-Nobody would’ve found fault even if she were a few years older.
+It was undeniable that, if her gender had been swapped for “male,” her profile would’ve made her a hot commodity on the dating market.
+Nobody would’ve found fault even if she was a few years older.
 But reality was much crueler.

 Just then, Zhou Hui’s phone rang.
 It sounded like her mother, calling to ask how the date went.
 They only got a few sentences in before starting to fight.
 Even with a table between us, I could hear her mother snarling, “Is there something wrong with your head, is that why you haven’t married?
 If there’s something wrong with you then get it treated, don’t make us lose face along with you!”